nsaghatelyan/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](http://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 3.2.1 =
+* Removed sessions and nonces as reported from a user over WordPress forum and fixed the issue with errors.

+= 3.2.0 =
+* IMPORTANT: Please reverse to previous version of the slider by updating , while we investigate the conflict with reported errors.

 = 3.1.99 =
 * 1) removed some sessions and nonces as reported from a user over WordPress forum.